jennguyen1/nhuyhoa/_posts/2015-08-01-Subsetting-With-dplyr.md

 For added functionality, the `matches()`, `starts_with()`, and `ends_with()` function works even when the regex string is stored as a variable.
 This tends to be useful when developing functions that runs on any data set, where the regex string can be passed as a parameter.

 ## Combining selection techniques
-Finally let's select multiple columns using a variety of the select methods we just learned.
-Simply separate out each call with a comma; use `-` to deselect columns.

 {% highlight r %}
 # select multiple columns